Graham Daniels

-Dr Graham Daniels is a former professional footballer, now the General Director of Christians in Sport. and a director of Cambridge United Football Club.
+Dr Graham Daniels is a former professional footballer, now the General Director of Christians in Sport and a director of Cambridge United Football Club.

-He also holds associate positions at St Andrew the Great Church and Ridley Hall Theological College in Cambridge.
+He also holds associate positions at St Andrew the Great church and Ridley Hall Theological College both in Cambridge, and is a member of the Trustee Board of the Fellowship of Christian Athletes.

 Early life

 Daniels grew up in Llanelli, South Wales, and attended Llanelli Boys' Grammar School, where he played rugby and cricket.
 He was signed by Cardiff City when playing for Wales Schools under 18s.

 Playing career

 Daniels joined Cardiff City as a schoolboy, then continued playing for the youth and reserve teams alongside studying philosophy at Cardiff University from 1980 to 1983.

 After graduating, Daniels rejected contract offers from Cardiff and Bristol Rovers to sign for Cambridge United.
 During two seasons at the Abbey Stadium, Daniels' team-mates included David Moyes, Andy Sinton and Alan Comfort.

 He left United in 1985 to join neighbours Cambridge City, and stayed with the Lilywhites until 1991.